British Values at Poynton High School

 Fundamental British Values include:

-• tolerance of those of different faiths and beliefs.
-We are an inclusive school and celebrate diversity.
+- tolerance of those of different faiths and beliefs.
+We are an inclusive school and aim to go beyond tolerance to celebrate different faiths and beliefs.
 These are our fundamental values.

 Our students will encounter these principles throughout everyday school life, both in and out of lessons.

 This is used widely at our school.
 Members of the Strategic Leadership Team meet ‘Talk and Toast’ focus groups regularly from all years.
 We have Year Councils elected by the students and appointed Leadership Groups in main school and a Head Student Group in the Sixth Form.
 Each month at the Leadership Team meeting we discuss the student views from these groups.
 Student questionnaires and Focus Groups are also used in the Quality Improvement Team Visit programmes.
 During the pandemic we moved to much greater use of google forms for obtaining the views of students and to gauge their access to technology and will continue with this.

 Recently we are particularly proud of the way students contributed to the development of the Educate-Challenge-Empower-Charter and to the staff training on this on INSET day in September 2021.

 A wide range of subjects promote democracy and democratic values.
 We have retained a three year KS3 to ensure that all students experience study of the Humanities, a language and the arts subjects.
 All students have to study a language or a Humanities subject at KS4.
 Examples of relevant topics include:

 History – students study the development of democracy in KS3 with lessons on the struggle for power between the crown and parliament and the campaign for the right to vote in Britain.
 In Year 9, students study democracy and dictatorship in the 20th century and also study terrorism in the modern world.
 At GCSE students study the civil rights campaign in the US and the Magna Carta in England.
 A level students study Nazi Germany or the Soviet Union as a case study